-Students in the graduation phase show how they apply the MD Competencies and the underlying professional actions at master level.
+- 1. Students in the graduation phase show how they apply the MD Competencies and the underlying professional actions at master level.
 It means that they work independently and critically, are strategic in the use of design research methods and imitable in their storytelling.
-They also show how this influences their professional practice through the vision they convey in their network and the position they occupy in relevant social and design contexts.
+They also show how this influences their professional practice through the vision they convey in their network and the position they occupy in relevant social and design contexts. - 2.
 In the first place they do this by means of their designs: the scenarios that they developed to perform their design research, the conversation pieces, probes and prototypes they used and the design that is the result of their design research.
 The storytelling of their research takes various forms, fitting the context of their design research.
 In visual essays, they use text, image, media and (graphic) design to legibly tell the story of their design research.
-Their publication, part of the exam, is aimed at experts and peers.

-3. The learning lines Design Research, Storytelling and New Practices are assessed at master level on the basis of the criteria of the exam as shown in the learning objectives; these are derived from the MD Competencies in article 10.1.
-The learning objectives describe the form of the test, while the criteria relate to professional behavior and the expert level that is assessed during the exam.
+Their publication, part of the exam, is aimed at experts and peers. - 3.
+The learning lines Design Research, Storytelling and New Practices are assessed at master level on the basis of the criteria of the exam as shown in the learning outcomes: the practical assignment, the competencies and their underlying professional performance and the expert level (also derived from the national competencies).